ikonomov/DiabloX/README.md

    * Effects of drinking Spectral Elixir: +1 to one attribute [+3 to all attributes].
    * Damage versus demons affix: +50% [+200%].
    * Helm of Spirits has been removed with The Undead Crown as a replacement.
-   * Quest items have a 10% [0%] chance of being dropped as quest rewards on Nightmare or Hell difficulty.
    * Set to maximum values:
       * Affixes with a range of values.
       * Staff charges.